schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formulaic Baker

-A ambulance driver pulls at a attained passage.
+A ambulance driver pulls at an attained passage.

 ## Patchwork